timothy-cloudopsguy/ephemvpn/README.md

 - Traffic is encrypted in transit via HTTPS when connecting to destinations
 - Local VPN client requires root privileges (normal for VPN software)
 - All traffic routing happens at network level - comprehensive but requires trust in VPN server
+- ICMP is enabled via a hacked up MITM tweak to wgslirp.

 ## Troubleshooting